doctyper/flexie/README.md

+### Flexie enables the 2009 Flexbox model.
+You're probably looking for the updated spec.
+There is currently no polyfill for the new spec.*

+__* I've been working on one in my off-time.
+It's a beast.__

 Cross-browser support for the [CSS3 Flexible Box Model](http://www.w3.org/TR/css3-flexbox/).
 Check out [The Playground](http://flexiejs.com/playground/) to see it in action.
 # Flexie v1.0.3 [![](http://stillmaintained.com/doctyper/flexie.png)](http://stillmaintained.com/doctyper/flexie)